CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 committing means that all staged file (staged files not just tracked) will be saved as a snapshot to view, get back to if any thing gone wrong

-you can commit using `git commit` this will open an editor to write a message, **Messages** must be verbose with one line title, and a verbose description of what you have done in this commit, to tell future-you and your friends, why did you add a crypto-mining malware to the coffee-machine softwar
+you can commit using `git commit` this will open an editor to write a message, **Messages** must be verbose with one line title, and a verbose description of what you have done in this commit, to tell future-you and your friends, why did you add a crypto-mining malware to the coffee-machine software